zenw01f/zenw01f.github.io/_posts/2026-04-01-Starting-Your-Cybersecurity-Career.md

 ---

 ## Where Do I Start?
+First you need FOCUS!
+Next you need patience :) Don't worry!
+You'll get there.

 ### Starting in IT
 Let's start with what you know.
 - Basic training (IT Works)
 - Home Lab, play equipment
+-

 ### Where do you want to end up?
 Cybersecurity Analyst SOC